 Associate Professor, Department of Neurological Surgery

-Coleen M. Atkins, Ph.D. is currently an Associate Professor at The Miami Project to Cure Paralysis in the Department of Neurological Surgery and director of the Neuroscience Graduate Program at the University of Miami Miller School of Medicine.
+Coleen M. Atkins, Ph.D. is currently an Associate Professor at The Miami Project to Cure Paralysis in the Department of Neurological Surgery, Director of the Neuroscience Graduate Program at the University of Miami Miller School of Medicine, and a Research Health Scientist at the Bruce Carter Miami VA Healthcare System.
 She received her undergraduate degree in 1993 from the University of Minnesota, Minneapolis, with an honors thesis conducted in the laboratory of Dr. Paul Chapman investigating the effects of nitric oxide on learning and memory.
 In 1999, she received her doctorate in Neuroscience under the training of Dr. David Sweatt at Baylor College of Medicine in Houston, studying the molecular mechanisms of learning and memory.
-Dr. Atkins was a post-doctoral fellow at the Vollum Institute at Oregon Health & Sciences University with Dr. Thomas Soderling, determining the role of CaMKII in short versus long-term synaptic plasticity.
+Dr. Atkins was a postdoctoral fellow at the Vollum Institute at Oregon Health & Sciences University with Dr. Thomas Soderling, determining the role of CaMKII in short versus long-term synaptic plasticity.
 In 2004, Dr. Atkins joined the University of Miami Miller School of Medicine as a postdoctoral fellow in the laboratory of Dr. Dalton Dietrich to study synaptic dysfunction after traumatic brain injury.

-The long-term research objectives of Dr. Atkins’ laboratory are to identify the cellular signaling mechanisms that underlie synaptic plasticity during memory formation and to determine how these synaptic plasticity mechanisms are altered during traumatic brain injury.
-Currently, Dr. Atkins is funded by the NIH to develop therapeutic strategies for learning and memory rehabilitation in chronic TBI survivors.
+The research objectives of Dr. Atkins laboratory are to develop therapeutics to treat cognitive dysfunction after traumatic brain injury (TBI).
+Currently, Dr. Atkins is studying synaptic loss after TBI in Alzheimer’s disease mouse models as well as investigating whether pre-exposure to chronic stress limits recovery after mild TBI.
 Dr. Atkins is a member of the National Neurotrauma Society, TEAM Neuroscience and the Society for Neuroscience.
+Dr. Atkins is serving as Vice-President of the National Neurotrauma Society for 2020-2021 and is President of the Miami Chapter of the Society for Neuroscience.
 In 2013, she was awarded the Brain Injury Association of America’s Young Investigator Award.
-Dr. Atkins is president of the Miami Society for Neuroscience Chapter and highly active in Brain Awareness Week outreach activities as well as volunteering in her local community to promote the understanding of neuroscience to the general public.
+Dr. Atkins is highly active in community education to promote understanding of neuroscience to the general public.

 Developing Novel Therapies for Traumatic Brain Injury